Szymon-Levy/Selestine/README.md

 - Adding, editing and removing users.
 - Adding, editing and removing categories.
 - Adding, editing and removing articles.
-Handy WYSIWYG editor halps with creating and editing articles content.
+Handy WYSIWYG editor helps with creating and editing articles content.

 ## Used Languages and Technologies